 - Nearly 18 additional months of mortgage and utility payments or

-- More than two additional years of rent
+- More than 2 additional years of rent

 What do these numbers mean?